max-van-leeuwen/SnapLensStudio-CodeSnippets/README.md

 # SnapLensStudio-CodeSnippets
-Useful stand-alone code snippets, will update every once in a while.
+Handy stand-alone code, will update every once in a while.

 To use, simply add the script to your scene.<br/>
 Call the function as described at the top of the script in the comments.<br/>
 This can be done from any script in the scene.

-All scripts have a simple example project showing how they work!
+All scripts have a simple example project showing how they work!<br/><br/><br/>

 Contents:
+- LSQuickScripts
+  - My 'cheatsheet' collection of code snippets.
+I always have this in every project I do :)
 - Mesh Copy
   - Read all the vertex information of a mesh, and rebuild the mesh using MeshBuilder.
 - MeshBuilder Plane Generator